Preston and District Pool League – League Regulations – 2026 Summer League

 iii.
 Where this was the first frame that the opposition player had played during a league match, they will also be awarded the Merit score.

 v.
-Teams playing a non-registered or ineligible player in the Cup/Shield (See 7c) will automatically be disqualified with the opposition team progressing to the next round
+Teams playing a non-registered or ineligible player in the Cup/Shield will automatically be disqualified with the opposition team progressing to the next round

 i.
-Where the league deems a meeting important for all teams to be represented Team Captains MUST attend the whole meeting or send a representative otherwise the team will a 3pt fine ordinary meetings but failure to attend the AGM or EGM will result in a 7pt fine.
+Where the league deems a meeting important for all teams to be represented Team Captains MUST attend the whole meeting or send a representative otherwise the team will incur a 3pt fine for ordinary meetings, but failure to attend an AGM or EGM will result in a 7pt fine.
 One person CANNOT represent more than 1 team

 i.
 Where the registration fee was paid by a venue it is expected that the team moving reimburse the venue.